daattali/beautiful-jekyll/_posts/2017-03-28-multiclass-classification.md

 In this post, let's learn how to approach a multiclass classification problem.
 We will be using a dataset that has 5 categories to which we should classify the given data.

+TL;DR
+Check out the [code](https://github.com/maheshkkumar/multiclass-classification) for this problem.

 Let's import all the necessary libraries.